How to Start Wearing Barefoot Shoes

 Barefoot shoes promote a more natural walking technique, which involves landing on the forefoot or midfoot rather than the heel.
 Pay attention to your movements: try to walk smoothly, avoiding hard impacts.
 This will help reduce stress on your joints and ligaments.

 If the switch to fully barefoot shoes feels too abrupt, start with minimalist shoes.
-These shoes have a thin sole and minimal cushioning but still offer some support.
+These shoes have a thin sole, flexible design and minimal cushioning but still offer some support.
 This is an excellent step before fully transitioning to barefoot shoes.

-It's important to listen to your body and not rush the adaptation process.
+Pay attention to your body and don’t rush the adaptation to barefoot shoes.
 If you feel fatigue or discomfort in your feet, reduce the time spent wearing barefoot shoes and give your feet a chance to rest.
 Over time, your muscles will strengthen, and you'll be able to wear barefoot shoes without limitations.

 Back to blog